TIPS AND ADVICE TO GET THE MOST FROM YOUR WEDDING DAY

 Around 1 week after your wedding I’ll aim to have your highlights slideshow ready!

-Your full online gallery should be within 2 weeks of your wedding day.
+Your full gallery download should be available within 4 weeks of your wedding day.
 I prefer not to rush the process as I want to make sure I spend the right amount of time editing your photos so they are the best they can be.
-During the summer period, it occasionally takes longer, but I can promise you that the images will be worth the wait
+During the summer period, it occasionally takes longer, but I can promise you that the images will be worth the wait.

 Albums & Prints